cyversewarwick/expression_tutorial/expression_tutorial.md

 To filter the data to include differentially expressed transcription factors:

 1. Locate the Expression Filter app (under Time Series Expression Data / Utility in the hierarchy, or just locate it using the search bar at the top of the apps window).
-2. Under Input, provide the initial gene expression data (`ktpolanski/expression_tutorial/data.csv` under Community Data) into the Expression CSV File field.
+2. Under Input, provide the differentially expressed gene expression data (the renamed `FilteredOutput.csv` file created in the GP2S section of the tutorial) into the Expression CSV File field.
 3. Provide a list of Arabidopsis transcription factors (sourced from [Pruneda-Paz et al.][kay], `ktpolanski/expression_tutorial/tf_list.txt` under Community Data) in the Filter Gene List field.
 Press Launch.

 ### CSI